East New Market, Maryland: 20th century

-Two very interesting items appear in the “D.& N.’s” July 19's report of the July 16 meeting.
+Two items appear in the D.& N.’s July 19 report of the July 16 meeting.
 First, the final award of the contract was announced apparently after some negotiating to A. O. German, the successful bid being some $526.00 less than the original bid reported in the June 14 issue.
 Second, the school board approved the payment to S. J. T. Smith [Samuel J. T. Smith]' of $150.00 for having Mr. LeRoy Lankford move the old East New Market School.
 Payment of $150.oo to W. E. Johnson, president of the building committee, to the order of the project architect was also ordered.
-[This also coincides with the recollection of the late O.W.
-"Bill Hubbard" who recalled in a conversation with local historian (then still a young teen) Kirk L. Hurley that he had seen a frame structure hauled on a jacked up flatbed with wheels across what was then (and as of this writing is still) an open field to the location of what is now St/ Stephen Episcopal Church.
-Mr. Hubbard was and remained until death a communicant of that church.]
+The late O.W.
+"Bill Hubbard" recalled in a conversation with local historian Kirk L. Hurley that he had seen a frame structure hauled on a jacked up flatbed with wheels across what was then and remains an open field to the location of what is now St. Stephen Episcopal Church.
+Hubbard was and remained until death a communicant of that church.

 A point of confusion arises here per a conversation with the late Reuben Clauser from the 1960s.
 In that conversation also with Hurley, Mr. Clauser recalled being chased around the old school building in a game of tag during which he ran into the scaffolding surrounding the new brick structure.
 The question arises as to whether there was a delay in the moving of the school or some other explanation.
 It remains unanswered at this point but seems likely as the need for a school, pending completion of new construction, would remain.

 The last public high school in the town ceased operation when it was merged in 1954 with the school population of two other rural high schools (Hurlock High School, and Vienna High School) to form North Dorchester High School under its first Principal, Charles F. Hurley, Sr. The elementary school was merged in the late 1970s with that of the adjoining town of Secretary in that town.

 It is immediately evident from these recitations that this community was one of prosperity with a forward thinking population.
 Among the most progressive of these was C. Edwin Bell (Cyrus Edwin Bell) who, after the "great fire" of 1914, persuaded the town to build its own water system.
 Fresh potable water was and is drawn from aquifers and delivered to each home and business.
 A system of fire hydrants was also installed.
 The efforts at the last quarter of the 20th century to revamp the system saw that the pipes had been placed at a death that even modern the road reconstruction of the early 1960s and subsequent traffic had not disturbed them and that provision had been made at the initial installation of the system, off of each major line, for expansion of the system concomitant to the hoped for and expected town's growth in population when it came.